Kwara on Path of Good, Steady Recovery under AbdulRazaq, Says Tinubu

 Hammed Shittu

-The National Leader of the All Progressives Congress (APC) and presidential aspirant of the party, Asiwaju Bola Tinubu, has said that the Kwara State Governor, Alhaji AbdulRahman AbdulRazaq, has excelled and put the state on the path of good and steady recovery just within three years of the Otoge administration.
+Former Lagos Governor and All Progressives Congress (APC) presidential aspirant, Mr. Bola Tinubu has said Kwara State Governor, Alhaji AbdulRahman AbdulRazaq has excelled and put the state on the path of good and steady recovery under three years of his administration.

-Tinubu stated this in Ilorin Tuesday night when he led members of his presidential campaign team to the Government House, Ilorin to seek the support of the state delegates to the party’s forthcoming presidential primaries.
+Tinubu stated this in Ilorin, Tuesday, when he led members of his presidential campaign team to Government House, Ilorin to seek support of the state delegates in the forthcoming presidential primaries of the party.

-He said: “We have seen it now that AbdulRahman AbdulRazaq has excelled and put your state on the path of good recovery.
+He told the APC members: “We have seen it now that AbdulRahman AbdulRazaq has excelled and put your state on the path of good recovery.
 You have seen it yourself.

 “You are receiving your salaries as and when due.
 I have heard testimonies from market women and others about his good work.
 A governor that cannot afford to pay salaries is not worthy to lead any group.